-When running the "apply log" step for an incremental backup, you specify the option sequence - incremental apply-log, and the paths to 2 MySQL configuration files, first the .cnf file pointing to the full backup that you are updating, then the .cnf file pointing to the incremental backup data files.
+When running the "apply log" step for an incremental backup, you specify the option sequence -incremental apply-log, and the paths to 2 MySQL configuration files, first the .cnf file pointing to the full backup that you are updating, then the .cnf file pointing to the incremental backup data files.
 If you have taken several incremental backups since the last full backup, you might run several such "apply log" steps, one after the other, to bring the full backup entirely up to date.

-Space Considerations for Incremental Backups
+Other Considerations for Incremental Backups

 The incremental backup feature is primarily intended for InnoDB tables, or non-InnoDB tables that are read-only or rarely updated.
+Incremental backups detect changes at the level of pages in the InnoDB data files, as opposed to table rows; each page that has changed is backed up.
+Thus, the space and time savings are not exactly proportional to the percentage of changed InnoDB rows or columns.

-For non-InnoDB files, the entire file is included in an incremental backup if that file changed since the previous backup.
+For non-InnoDB files, the entire file is always included in an incremental backup, which means the savings for backup resources are less significant when comparing with the case with InnoDB tables.